Joeboy/pixperiments/pitracker/README.rst

 -------------
  * Read hardware MIDI input.
 We have uarts so shouldn't be too hard.
 I predict the main challenge will be digging out the obsolescent hardware.
- * Play MIDI files from the SD card, rather than linking them into the kernel.
  * Implement LV2 plugins via dynamic linkage, so you can just drop plugins onto the SD.
  * Implement reading files from the SD card, so that the previous two things